Files

 One final step is to connect the newly created output ports.
 Connect the water_meters+lots+addresses output port to the @Substring(@Value(POSTAL_CODE),0,3).Water Meters writer feature type.
 Then connect the missing_addresses to the Missing Addresses writer feature type.

-The SQL queries are performing the exact same joins that we did in Exercises 1 - 4, only condensed into a single transformer.
+The SQL queries perform the exact same joins as we did in Exercises 1 - 4, but are condensed into a single transformer.

 Exercise 6: SQLExecutor & SQLCreator